serdimoa/charting/Widget-Constructor.md

 JavaScript object implementing appropriate interface ([[JS API|JS-Api]]) to feed the chart width data.

 #####timezone <UTC>
 Initial timezone of the chart.
-Numbers on time scale depend on this timzeone.
+Numbers on time scale depend on this timezone.
 See [[supported timezones list|Symbology#timezone]] for available values.

 #####library_path